Myofascial Pain Treatment Specialists

 Myofascial decompression, better known as cupping, is an ancient form of treatment that uses cups to create a vacuum against your skin.
 This draws skin and fascial layers away from your body.
 The therapy alters blood flow and ultimately relieves pain and improves flexibility.
 Cups can be made of a variety of materials, such as glass, bamboo or silicone.

 Cupping is an ancient Chinese practice that helps to draw toxins out of your muscles so they can be removed by the body.
 This practice also helps break down adhesions or scar tissue, which then release trigger points and reduce inflammation.
-It may be recommended by your NYC physical therapist as a method of myofascial treatment.
+It may be recommended by your Brooklyn physical therapist as a method of myofascial treatment.

 Home Myofascial Pain Syndrome Treatment